Mohammedzeheer/MernPractise-/Notes/ds3.md

   It's used to represent relationships and connections between entities.
   Graphs can be directed or undirected and have various applications, including social networks, maps,FACEBOOK and recommendation systems.

-    * Weighted graph is a type of graph where each edge or vertex has a numerical value called a "weight."
-      These weights represent some measure, like distance or cost.
-Weighted graphs are used in various fields for tasks like finding shortest paths, optimizing flows, and more.

     * Adjacency Matrix:
                      Uses a 2D array to represent edges.
                      Consumes more memory, especially for large and sparse graphs.